 Federal regulations require the college to establish standards of Satisfactory Academic Progress (SAP) for purposes of the receipt of Title IV financial assistance.
 When appropriate, this policy may be applied to other aid programs administered by Financial Aid.
 A student must maintain satisfactory academic progress in a course of study regardless of whether the student was a previous recipient of Title IV financial assistance.
 The factors required to measure satisfactory progress are qualitative and quantitative.
 The qualitative measure is the grade point average.
-The quantitative measure is the time-frame/limitation.
+The quantitative measure is the time-student must meet the appropriate standard.
+A student frame/limitation.